Krutifulmen/ROBLOX-Admin-Pinger/README.md

 # ROBLOX-Admin-Pinger
 Use for events, when admins give items.

-Setup: \n
+Setup:
-• Create a bot in BotFather
+1. Create a bot in BotFather
-• Use pip install telebot, telegrambotapi
+2. Use pip install telebot, telegrambotapi
-• Change Token in code
+3. Change Token in code
-• Ready!
+4. Ready!